caltechads/django-ldaporm/doc/source/index.rst

    api/wildewidgets

 .. toctree::
-   :caption: Runbook
+   :caption: Additional
    :hidden:

-   runbook/development
+   glossary
-   runbook/testing
+   faq
-   runbook/demo
+   compatibility

 ``django-ldaporm`` is a Django ORM-like module that allows you to treat LDAP object classes like RDBMS tables.
-This enables you to use Django forms, fields, and views natively with LDAP models, providing a familiar Django interface for LDAP data management.
+This enables you to use Django forms, fields, views, and admin natively with LDAP models, providing a familiar Django interface for LDAP data management.

 Overview
 --------

-``django-ldaporm`` provides three main components:
+``django-ldaporm`` provides four main components:

 Models
    Django-like model classes that represent LDAP object classes, with field definitions that map to LDAP attributes.
 Models support validation, forms, and admin integration just like Django ORM models.
+See :doc:`overview/models` for usage patterns and :doc:`api/models` for complete API reference.

 Fields
    Field types that handle conversion between Python data types and LDAP attribute formats, including support for Active Directory timestamps, binary data, and multi-valued attributes.
+See :doc:`overview/fields` for usage examples and :doc:`api/fields` for complete field documentation.

 Managers
    Query managers that provide Django QuerySet-like interfaces for LDAP searches, including filtering, ordering, and CRUD operations.
+See :doc:`overview/managers` for query patterns and :doc:`api/managers` for complete API reference.

 Why django-ldaporm?
 -------------------